Anasalsmadi11/reading-note/class-05.md

 top:

-This aligns the first line of the surrounding text with the top of the image.
+This aligns the first line of the surrounding text with the top of the image .

 bottom:

-This aligns the first line of the surrounding text with the bottom of the image.
+This aligns the first line of the sueeonding text with the bottom of the image .

 # Color